antonc42/Recipes/ItalianBeef.md

 ## Notes

 * Pepperoncinis can be whole or sliced.
 If whole, they are easier to pick out.
 * The bread or bun used should be a drier variety like Italian or French bread.
 The juice will soften it up.
-Softer breads may just disentegrate.
+Softer breads may just disintegrate.

 ### Ingredients